AudioVisualEmotionChallenge/AVEC2018/scripts_GES/README_GES.md

-# AVEC_2018
+# AVEC 2018
-Baseline scripts of the 8th Audio/Visual Emotion Challenge.
+Baseline scripts of the AVEC 2018 Gold-Standard Emotion Sub-challenge.

 #REQUIREMENT
-These are the following library you need to install to use these scripts :
+These are the following libraries you need to install to use these scripts:
 	- Numpy (sudo apt-get python-numpy on Ubuntu)
 	- Scipy (sudo apt-get python-scipy on Ubuntu)
 	- Matplotlib (sudo apt-get python-matplotib on Ubuntu)